vanmap/solutions-webappbuilder-widgets/ElevationProfileTable/README.md

 * [Licensing](#licensing)

 ## Features
 Elevation Profile is a configurable widget that displays elevation profile for a selected feature or a digitized line in a web map.
-This template requires an elevation profile service (provided from [ArcGIS Online](http://elevation.arcgis.com/arcgis/rest/services/Tools/ElevationSync/GPServer/Profile) to generate the elevation values along the profile.
-It also uses a Line Of Sight service to generate line of sight features.
-Please see the associated Python script that generates the line of sight features located in the [scripts](https://github.com/Esri/solutions-webappbuilder-widgets/tree/master/ElevationProfileTable/scripts) directory.
+This template requires an elevation profile service (provided from [ArcGIS Online](http://elevation.arcgis.com/arcgis/rest/services/Tools/ElevationSync/GPServer/Profile)) to generate the elevation values along the profile, and a Line Of Sight service to generate line-of-sight features.
+Please see the associated Python script that generates the line-of-sight features located in the [scripts](https://github.com/Esri/solutions-webappbuilder-widgets/tree/master/ElevationProfileTable/scripts) directory.

 This widget will allow: